 Sony RX1R II Sports Photography Score

 candidate for this type of photography.
-Sony RX1R II will satisfy most of your needs, but if you are looking for a camera that is even better suited to Sports Photography, we recommend you to check the Alternative cameras at the bottom of this page.
+If Sports Photography is important for you, we recommend you to check the Alternative cameras at the bottom of this page.
 Read our detailed Sony RX1R II Review

 Sony RX1R II Sports Photography Detailed Analysis